pedrobarco/prostokat/README.md

 |-+-+-+-|    |-+-+-+-|
 ```

-Let's start by creating profiles.
+Let's start by creating our profiles.
 > Note: pk uses the default profile template to create new profiles.

 ```bash